pantajoe/revealjs-plugin-social-presence/README.md

 #### Notes

-Make sure not to enable the `mousewheel` navigation as elements of this plugin are scrollable and this could result in unwanted navigation.
+**Reveal.js Config**: Make sure not to enable the `mousewheel` navigation as elements of this plugin are scrollable and this could result in unwanted navigation.

+**Z-Index**: make sure to have lower z-indexes than 50, so the panel is not overlapped.

 ## Backend